Marketing descriptions...

 >http://www.maths.warwick.ac.uk/c++/pub/wp/html/cd2/conv.html#conv.qual

 >(paragraph #4).
-Just beware of the unusual formatting, the HTML
+Just beware of the unusual formatting, the

 >having been converted from something else.